What if we say you can introduce new elements to your webpage without writing a single line of code?

 Sounds interesting enough?
 If yes, let’s delve more into it.

 Consider a situation wherein along with making changes on your website you wish to add a new CTA that makes it easy for customers to directly access the items on sale.
 Now, to do this, you do not have any coding knowledge.
-For such scenarios, VWO platform lets you accomplish this task on your own by just using the WYSIWYG editor.
+For such scenarios, the VWO platform lets you accomplish this task on your own by just using the WYSIWYG editor.
 Yes, this is possible.